yannbellot/weather-framer/README.md

-# weather-framer
+# weather-framer (prototype version)

-In development.

-A simple Framer OpenWeather component to display the weather : https://openweathermap.org/current
+A simple Framer component to display the weather from OpenWeather API : https://openweathermap.org/current (create your own API key to use).